chenall/grub4dos/README_GRUB4DOS.txt

 Example:
-	1. To determine whether strings are equal, and not case sensitive. if / i test==%myvar% echo this is a test
+	1. To determine whether strings are equal, and not case sensitive. if /i test==%myvar% echo this is a test
 	2. To determine the character is empty. if %myvar%#==# echo variable myvar not defined.
 Usage example: